 Should weed be ground before or after decarbing?

 We recommend grinding weed before you put it in the oven to decarb.
 This will increase the surface area and create an even consistency, ensuring all your weed decarbs at the same time.

 How to decarb weed in an oven

 When decarboxylating cannabis in an oven, it’s important to remember that the temperature dial on an oven is more of an average temperature than an exact one.

 Ovens can fluctuate by 20 degrees, so keep an eye on the cannabis.
 If it turns brown too quickly or smells like it’s burning, turn down the oven.
 Invest in an oven thermometer if you plan on cooking with cannabis regularly.

 - Cannabis grinder (optional)

-- Line the baking sheet with parchment paper or aluminum foil, and lightly break up the cannabis onto it, but not too fine, to avoid burning.
+- Line the baking sheet with parchment paper or aluminum foil, and lightly break up or grind the cannabis onto it, but not too fine, to avoid burning.

 - Heat for 30-40 minutes, stirring at least once.

 - Let cool for 30 minutes at room temperature.
 The cannabis should look lightly toasted and golden brown.

 - When cool enough to handle, add the decarboxylated cannabis to butter, oil, or another base for an infusion, or carefully put it in a storage container for future use.

 Can you decarb weed in a microwave?